Skip to content

 sivtr copy 2..4 # several recent blocks

-If a session log cannot be parsed as structured entries, sivtr resets the invalid log before appending new entries.
+If a shell session log cannot be parsed as structured entries, sivtr resets the invalid log before appending new entries.
 This protects normal workflows from a corrupted or legacy file.